This post may contain affiliate sales links. Please see my full disclosure policy for details

-Given the amount of baking I’ve done in the past four years, I definitely have my preferred brands, and sometimes I’ll even specify that for you.
-So this post is meant to be a deep dive into variety of cake mixes that are available and to see how each one is different from one another.
+I definitely have my preferred brands, and sometimes I’ll even specify that for you.
+This is deep dive into a variety of cake mixes that are available and to see how each one is different from one another.

 There are certainly other brands available such as Ghirardelli, King Arthur Flour, Jiffy or even a generic store brand, but I felt that these were the top 3 most common brands when it comes to cake mix.